ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 <ul>
 <li>Create a new method called DrawSnake that has a return type of void, this can be placed somewhere at the bottom of the code for now.</li>
 <li>Move the lines of code that draw the snake inside the curly brackets of the DrawSnake method.</li>
-<li>Where you moved the code from, we’ll need to call the DrawSnake method, which we can do as we did for all of the other method calls:</li>
+<li>Where you moved the code from, we’ll need to call the DrawSnake method, which we can do as we did for all the other method calls:</li>
 </ul>
 </blockquote>
 {% highlight java %}